haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 member :: Ord a => a -> Set a -> Bool
 ```

 Sets have a very useful property, they cannot contain duplicates.
-This means
-that `insert` is idempotent.

 ```haskell
 ghci> insert1 = insert 1